anubisg1/cisco-vxlan-evpn-ansible/docs/input.rst

 **password** / :red:`mandatory`                  This option defines the bgp password used to authenticate neighbors.

 **leafs_range** / :red:`mandatory`               This option defines the prefix range the spines will listen to when
                                                  forming peerings with the leafs.

-It must be in the same range as the IPs configured under the interface defined as router_id in the section underlay.
+                                                 It must be in the same range as the IPs configured under the interface defined as router_id in the sectionunderlay.

 **spines** / :red:`mandatory`                    This option defines a list of spine switches.

-The IPs defined here are
-                                                 the same IPs configured under the interface defined as router_id in the section underlay for all the Spine switches.
+                                                 The IPs defined here are the same IPs configured under the interface defined as router_id in the section underlay for all the Spine switches.

 ================================================ ==========================================================================

 overlay_db.yml